techpubs-mf/style-guide-original/docs/lists.md

 ## Best practices for writing with lists

 Lists organize important information so that readers can scan content faster.
 Use a list to organize multiple steps or items.
-Avoid writing tasks in paragraph form, unless the task contains only 1 step.
+Avoid writing tasks in paragraph form, unless the task contains only one step.

 When you include lists in your content, consider these best practices: